Darkleafin/Japanese-Romanizer/README.md

 There might be a few errors in the romanized text.

-Auxiliary words「は」and「へ」will be considered as「ha」and「he」, please modify them to「wa」and「e」.
+Auxiliary words「は」and「へ」will be considered as「ha」and「he」, please modify them to「wa」and「e」manually.

 ## 注意：